-Why Pain Is Not a Normal Part of the Aging Process
+Why We Shouldn’t Consider Pain a Normal Part of the Aging Process

 Do you feel like your new or ongoing aches and pains are a normal part of the aging process?

 If so, you’re certainly not alone.
 Almost one-third of adults over the age of 45 experience pain lasting longer than 24 hours.
 And it may even leave you feeling a little uneasy if it forces you to confront your physical mortality for the first time.

 Thankfully the answer is a respectful ‘no,’ even if it’s not immediately clear why.